 And, I got the gig!

 From there, my business continued to grow.
 But more importantly, I changed.

-The Lord has done so much work on me in the last four years.
+The Lord has done so much work on me in the last several years.
 And He used my business to do much of it.